-It may bother me, but I know he’s not doing it to be rude.
-He just doesn’t understand yet how much of my time at home is spent holed up in my office completing client work, pitching new clients, and building my business.
+While I knew he wasn't trying to be rude, it still got on my nerves like nobody's business.
+At the time, he didn't yet understand home much of my time was spent holed up in my office completing client work, pitching new clients, and building my business.

 If you’re having trouble making time for household chores and errands, ask for help.

 Partner or not, decide what areas of your life you can use more help in.
 Not enough time to grocery shop?
 Sign up for a meal delivery kit (my favorite is Hello Fresh!).

 No time to clean the house?
 Hire a cleaning service to take it off your plate.